-- 1. Background: CCHP considers the experimental, investigational or unproven use of an intervention not medically necessary, and therefore it will not be authorized. - a.
+- 1. Background: CCHP considers the experimental, investigational or unproven use of an intervention to be not medically necessary, and therefore not authorized. - a.
 An exception to this policy may exist when coverage and/or authorization of the use of an intervention is mandated by a federal/state statute or by contract, regardless of whether or not it meets this policy's definition of E/I/U.

-Effective: 2/2020 Revised: Reviewed: 10/21

-Q:\CCHP Leadership\Utilization Management Medical Policies\APPROVED MEDICAL UM POLICIES\Experimental, Investigational, or Unproven Medical Interventions UM Policy

-Developed by: CCHP Medical Directors and Executive Director Health Plan Clinical Services
+Effective: 2/20 Last reviewed: 10/23 Q:\CCHP Leadership\Utilization Management Medical Policies\APPROVED MEDICAL UM POLICIES\Experimental, Investigational, or Unproven Medical Interventions UM Policy Developed by: CCHP Medical Directors

-- 2. An intervention's use for an indication is considered experimental, investigational or unproven by CCHP when the following criteria exist: - a.
+- 2. An intervention's use for an indication is considered experimental, investigational or unproven by CCHP when ALL the following criteria are met: - a.
 It has not been approved by the FDA for the indication, AND - b.
 It is not considered a standard accepted treatment option for the intervention by the medical community ("off-label use"). - 3.
-An intervention's use for an indication is considered NOT experimental, investigational or unproven by CCHP when ALL the following criteria are fulfilled: - a.
+An intervention's use for an indication is considered NOT experimental, investigational or unproven by CCHP when ALL the following criteria are met: - a.
 The intervention must have received final approval from the appropriate regulatory agency (e.g., FDA).
 Any other approval granted as an interim step in the FDA regulatory process (e.g., an Investigational Device Exemption or an Investigational New Drug Exemption) is not sufficient, AND - b.
 Evidence from published peer-reviewed literature must demonstrate the proven beneficial impact of the intervention on health outcomes for the given indication.
-The evidence must include reports of well-designed investigations that have been reproduced by nonaffiliated, authoritative sources with measurable results, backed up by the positive endorsements of national medical bodies or panels regarding scientific efficacy and rationale, AND - c.
+The evidence must include reports of well-designed investigations that have been reproduced by non-affiliated, authoritative sources with measurable results, backed up by the positive endorsements from national medical bodies or panels regarding scientific efficacy and rationale, AND - c.
 Published peer-reviewed literature must demonstrate that the intervention must be at least as effective as established interventions for the given indication, AND - d.
 Published peer-reviewed literature must demonstrate evidence that the intervention improves health outcomes over time for the given indication, AND - e.
-The outcomes for the given indication must be obtainable outside investigational settings within the medical community.
+The outcomes for the given indication must be obtainable outside of investigational settings within the medical community.